Key Takeaways

 Foster community—a must for startups aiming to start a music business with viral growth.

-Features like collaborative playlists and sharing now-playing screens are great for virality and engagement.
+Best audio streaming app features for startups, like collaborative playlists and sharing now-playing screens, are great for virality and engagement.

 9. Playback Settings & Customization